 Speaking of Rewards…

 Speaking of rewarding yourself for great habits, try to find a supportive friend group.
-Even better, try to find a group of people who have their own goals they’re trying to do.
+Even better, try to find a group of people who have their own goals they’re trying to do and become friends with them.

 It’s best if they have those same goals so you can work together and even compete a little bit.
 But if they’re not the same goals it’s no big deal.